ahwayakchih/openshift-nodebb/README.markdown

 NodeBB supports both Redis and MongoDB databases.
 It's up to you to decide which one to use.

-To use Redis, run:
+To use local Redis, run:

 ```sh
 rhc add-cartridge http://cartreflect-claytondev.rhcloud.com/reflect?github=transformatordesign/openshift-redis-cart -a nodebb
 ```

-To use Openshift default MongoDB, run:
+To use local MongoDB, run:

 ```sh
 rhc cartridge add mongodb-2.4 -a nodebb
 ```

- To use third party MongoDB service such as MongoLab,

- go to https://marketplace.openshift.com/login and add MongoLab subscription and connect it to the nodeBB app
+To use third party MongoDB Daatabase-as-a-Service from MongoLab, go to https://marketplace.openshift.com/login, add MongoLab subscription and connect it to the nodebb application (read more about that at https://developers.openshift.com/en/marketplace-mongolab.html).

-Only one of them is needed, there is no point in adding both databases.
+Only one of them is needed, there is no point in adding more than one database.

 ### 3. Add NodeBB repository